rails/rails/guides/source/active_support_core_extensions.md

 #### `humanize`

-The method `humanize` tqweaks an attribute name for display to end users.
+The method `humanize` tweaks an attribute name for display to end users.

 Specifically performs these transformations: